 - 19: V-Crunch

 What Exercise Burns the Most Belly Fat?

-The mountain climber is a good example of a cardio and abs exercise.
-Not only it works the abs but also gets raises the heart rate which helps to burn calories and fat.
+Some exercises combine both.
+The mountain climber is a good example and is #7 on our list of the best ab exercises.
+It is both a cardio and abs exercise that not only works your abs but also raises your heart rate and helps you burn calories and fat.

 How Can I Tone My Abs Fast?